 See 'Closing the sustainability loop' by party founder William Bourke: CLICK HERE

 In terms of numbers, current rapid population growth policies of successive Liberal/National and Labor/Greens federal governments have Australia on track to grow from 19 million people in 2000 to over 40 million by 2050...

 It doesn't stop there...
 It then grows to 80-100 million by 2100!

 Here is an excellent short video from Canadians for a Sustainable Society, whose society faces the same extreme population growth challenges we do:

-Constitution: CLICK HERE
+Policy: CLICK HERE